5 Steps to Winning Business With RFPs

 For example, if a city agency needs its website updated or redesigned, they may publish an RFP outlining their revamped needs and budget specifications.
 Oftentimes, they’ll invite web design firms to submit a proposal (or “bid”) for the project.

-There are digital tools you can use to find out about these open call opportunities.
+There are digital tools you can use to find out about these open-call opportunities.
 You can even use keywords and other sophisticated search methods to find the most relevant ones.
 Further, social media can also be helpful in finding bids.
 Many social feeds — like ours, @thebidlab — share RFP announcements, webinars on proposal-related topics and other helpful information.
 We even share weekly Featured Bids every Friday that can help keep you in the know about strategic RFP opportunities.
+Or try out Bid Banana, The Bid Labs’ own searchable RFP database.
+We pull RFPs from all over so you don’t have to.
+By cultivating a list of available RFPs all in one place, Bid Banana can help you find the perfect RFP to grow your business.

 Bottom line, the RFP process is designed to illuminate new ideas and approaches for companies looking to grow.
 Issuing entities utilizing an RFP know where they want to go, but are seeking someone to help get them there.
 Making your company the one who navigates them can be a very lucrative endeavor.